OKRs and performance evaluation are two different concepts. They can go hand in hand but should not be dependent on each other.

 2Results in the creation of unusually modest and simple objectives

 The primary aim of the OKR framework is to help companies set realistic and ambitious objectives.
 With the framework’s scope for failure, employees set difficult objectives even if they are not able to fulfill them.
+How to implement OKRs in a company

 But, linking OKRs with performance evaluation eliminates this advantage.
 This is because failure to achieve the goal impacts the benefits employees get.
 This prevents them from setting goals that may be too difficult or too risky.